functionland/fula-archived/packages/async-later/README.md

 // Customizable backend for "save"

 type SaveMethod = (blog: Blog, declareId: (id: string) => void) => any;
-let saveMethod: SaveMethod = async () => {}; // Default: no implementation
-export function changeSaveMethod(method: SaveMethod) {
+// We want custom implementations to invoke a function with `id` when they are done let saveMethod: SaveMethod = async () => {}; // Default: no implementation export function changeSaveMethod(method: SaveMethod) {
   saveMethod = method;